We explain what it means to be inclusive and accessible in society, and share seven ways to facilitate this in communities

 - Support communities that promote accessible products and services.

-- Offer reasonable adjustments.
+- Offer reasonable adjustments where you can.

 - If you see something inaccessible, speak up.